whitschroder/remote-sensing/_sources/topo.md

 ## SRTM

 The Shuttle Radar Topography Mission (SRTM) used two radar antennae mounted on the Space Shuttle Endeavour in 2000 to produce the first near global DEM, specifically 80% of the Earth's land surface between 60° north and 56° south latitude.
-Radar is generally able to penetrate vegetation, but topographic mapping can still be challenging in densely forested areas and rugged terrain.
+Although radar can penetrate vegetation, results can be poor in densely forested areas and rugged terrain.

 SRTM data are available in three formats: